Árpád von Nahodyl

-Árpád von Nahodyl (born 8 February 1958) is a German writer, neopagan activist and politician.
-His books on pagan subjects are published under the pseudonym Géza von Neményi.
+Árpád von Nahodyl (born 8 February 1958) is a German writer, neopagan activist and local politician.
+His books on pagan subjects, esotericism, divination and mythology are published under the pseudonym Géza von Neményi.
 Active in Germany's neopagan scene since the early 1980s, he founded the Heidnische Gemeinschaft which attracted media attention and controversy in that decade.
-After leaving the organization, he founded the Germanische Glaubens-Gemeinschaft in 1991.
-Nahodyl has also been involved in local politics for several parties, most recently Alternative for Germany.
+After leaving the organization, he founded the Germanische Glaubens-Gemeinschaft in 1991, of which he is the spiritual leader and self-titled Allsherjagode.

+Nahodyl promotes a form of Germanic neopaganism that involves influences from Theosophy and New Age.
+He has been a controversial figure among German neopagans due to purported proximity to the far right—which he denies—and for declaring himself the leader of all contemporary pagans in the country.
+He has been involved in local politics for A90/The Greens, the Social Democratic Party and most recently Alternative for Germany.

 Early life

 Árpád von Nahodyl was born in Cologne, West Germany.
 He grew up in West Berlin.
 He has a degree in visual communication from the Berlin University of the Arts.